nationalarchives/dr2-ingest/python/ad-hoc-ingest/README.md

 `-o   --output`
     Optional file path where the intermediate results are stored.
 When available, the output of dry run is stored in that file.
 If not given, the script generates a file in the "tmp" folder of the machine

+`-s   --asset_source`
+    Optional digital asset source, one of:('Born Digital', 'Surrogate' or 'Digitised') default is 'Born Digital'